godotengine/godot-docs/getting_started/scripting/gdscript/static_typing.rst

 Warnings won’t prevent the game from running, but you can turn them into errors if you’d like.
 This way your game won’t compile unless you fix all warnings.
-Head to ``GDScript`` section of the Project Settings to turn on this option.
+Head to the ``GDScript`` section of the Project Settings to turn on this option.
 Here’s the same file as the previous example with warnings as errors turned on: